 - Skin Trauma – People with Asian skin can trigger their own hyperpigmentation due to skin trauma, even from things as seemingly insignificant as scratches or small insect bites.

-All types of skin are gorgeous in their own way, so take care of yours, regardless of hue, and consult with a La Jolla dermatologist often.
+All types of skin are gorgeous in their own way, so take care of yours, regardless of hue, and consult with a San Diego dermatologist often.

 What to Expect

 Dermatologic conditions usually come about due to your skin’s pigment composition and climate adaptability.
 Accordingly, Asian skin tends to be oilier than other skin types and is susceptible to hyperpigmentation and hypopigmentation.